itsyourturn/HelpBuddyAI/README.md

 - Image processing with base64 encoding for multimodal AI
 - Memory cleanup and age-based expiration

+## Architecture Overview

+HelpBuddy AI uses a **traditional LangChain agent pattern** with the following components:

+- **HelpBuddyAgent**: Main agent class that orchestrates all functionality
+- **ChromaStore**: Vector database management for knowledge retrieval
+- **ContentFilter**: Safety and content filtering mechanisms
+- **ImageProcessor**: Multimodal AI processing for image analysis
+- **MemoryManager**: Conversation history and context management
+- **AudioProcessor**: Speech-to-text processing capabilities

+The agent follows a **sequential workflow** where each query is processed through multiple stages:
+1. Input validation and preprocessing
+2. Context retrieval from vector store
+3. Response generation using Gemini AI
+4. Content filtering and safety checks
+5. Memory management and history updates

 ## Troubleshooting

 ### Common Issues